-Our Medicare plan related revenue is concentrated in a small number of health insurance carriers.
+Our Medicare plan-related revenue is concentrated in a small number of health insurance carriers.
 The success of our Medicare-related health insurance business depends upon our ability to enter into new and maintain existing relationships with health insurance carriers on favorable economic terms.
 The concentration of our Medicare plan sales in a limited number of health insurance carriers makes us vulnerable to changes in carrier commission rates and changes in the competitiveness of our carriers' Medicare products.
 If our Medicare carriers reduce our commission rates, reduce the amount they pay us for advertising services, or the competitiveness of their products declines compared to original Medicare or the products of Medicare carriers with which we do not have a relationship, our business, operating results and financial condition would be harmed.

 In addition, we may temporarily or permanently lose the ability to market and sell Medicare plans for our Medicare plan carriers.
 For instance, a carrier may terminate our relationship.
-Moreover, CMS heavily regulates the sale of Medicare Advantage and Medicare Part D prescription drug plans and has and will continue to penalize health insurance carriers for certain regulatory violations by not allowing them to market and sell Medicare plans for significant periods of time.
-Given the concentration of our Medicare plan sales in a small number of carriers, if we lose a relationship with a health insurance carrier to market their Medicare plans temporarily or permanently for this or any other reason, our sales as a health insurance agent and Medicare plan related revenue could suffer significantly, and our business, operating results and financial condition would be harmed.
+Moreover, CMS heavily regulates the sale of Medicare Advantage and Medicare Part D prescription drug plans and has and will continue to penalize health insurance carriers for certain regulatory violations by terminating the carrier's contract with CMS that allows the carrier to sell Medicare plans or by not allowing them to market and sell Medicare plans for significant periods of time.
+Given the concentration of our Medicare plan sales in a small number of carriers, if we lose a relationship with a health insurance carrier to market their Medicare plans temporarily or permanently for these or any other reasons, our sales as a health insurance agent and Medicare plan-related revenue could suffer significantly, and our business, operating results and financial condition would be harmed.
 The agreements that we have with health insurance carriers to sell Medicare plans may be unilaterally amended or terminated by the carrier on short notice and the amendment or termination could adversely impact, or cause the termination of, the commission payments that we receive for selling their Medicare plans, including commissions on plans that we have already sold, which could materially harm our business operating results and financial condition.

 CMS and the health insurance carriers whose Medicare plans we sell must approve our websites, our marketing partners' websites and call center scripts for us to be able to generate Medicare plan demand and sell Medicare plans to Medicare-eligible individuals as a health insurance agent.
 Moreover, we use Medicare plan cost and benefit data collected and made publicly available by CMS.
 In the event that CMS or a health insurance carrier disapproves, or delays approval, of our websites, our marketing partners' websites or call center scripts, or if CMS does not timely release Medicare plan cost and benefit data for the following year's Medicare plans prior to the annual enrollment period, we could lose a significant source of Medicare plan demand and our ability to sell Medicare plans would be adversely impacted, each of which would harm our business, operating results and financial condition.
-Further, if a marketing partner does not consent to or is otherwise unable to comply with the CMS marketing guidelines, our business, operating results and financial condition would be harmed.
+Further, if a marketing partner of ours does not consent to having its website or other marketing material filed with the CMS, does not make changes required by carriers or CMS or does not comply with the CMS marketing guidelines or other Medicare program related laws, rules and regulations, we may lose the ability to receive referrals of individuals interested in purchasing Medicare plans from that marketing partner and our business, operating results and financial condition would be harmed.